ionuttbara/windows-defender-remover/README.md

 # 📄🗝 Components License
  🔓 IoBit Unlocker is created by IoBit Tehnologies Inc.
  🧳 PowerRun is created by Sordum.
- 🔥 OneClickFirewall is created by WinAero.